Abdul-Sayed/angular-new-notes/notes.md

 ### Multiple Modules
 Create a module for each feature.
 Each module can wrap its own components
     `ng g module login`
-create a component for that modules
+create a component for that module
     `ng g component login/login-page`

 In LoginModule;